Skip to content

 HTML <isindex> Tag

-The <isindex> tag is used to display search strings in the current document.
+The <isindex> tag was used to define a single-line text input field for search queries in the current document.
 The tag is placed inside the <head> element.

-The <isindex> is a deprecated HTML tag and not supported correctly by browsers.
-To define a single line input field, you need to use the <input> tag with the <label> tag, which executes the same function as the prompt attribute.
+The <isindex> is a deprecated HTML tag that is obsolete in the HTML specification and unsupported by modern browsers.
+To define a single-line input field, use the <input> tag with the <label> tag.

-The <isindex> tag wasn’t implemented steadily across browsers in previous versions of HTML, and it has been obsolete since then.
-When you put the element into <head>, the browser would understand it as an action to provide a search function for a document.
-But today each document is searchable since browsers have a Find feature.
+The <isindex> tag wasn’t implemented consistently across browsers in previous versions of HTML, and it has been obsolete since then.
+When placed inside <head>, the browser would interpret it as a directive to provide a search function for the document.
+However, modern browsers already include a built-in Find feature, making this tag unnecessary.

 Syntax

-The <isindex> tag is empty, which means that the closing tag isn’t required.
-But in XHTML, the (<isindex>) tag must be closed (<isindex/>).
+The <isindex> tag is void, which means that a closing tag isn’t required.
+However, in XHTML, the <isindex> tag must be self-closed (<isindex />).

 Example of the HTML <isindex> tag: